DK26/rendit/README.md

             `-vvv` sets logging level to TRACE

             WARNING: Effects CLI / STDOUT output.
             Use the `--output` switch if you wish to commit the rendered output to file.
             Use the `--stderr` switch to avoid including the logger messages in the final output.

+    -h, --help
+            Print help information

     -V, --version
             Print version information

-    -w, --watch
-            Constantly render changes in the template with the context file for every 2 seconds
 ```

 </details>